-Fix the RAZ rack to the side of the gate using the TEK screws provided.
-Use the vertical slots in order to allow adjustment.
+- 1. Fix the RAZ rack to the side of the gate using the TEK screws provided.
+Use the vertical slots in order to allow adjustment. - 2.
+Use at least three TEK screws per half metre section of rack.

-- When fitting the RAZ rack it is easier to start on the right and work towards the left. - 4.
+- 3. When fitting the RAZ rack it is easier to start on the right and work towards the left. - 4.
 The RAZ rack simply clips together.